uwecerron/psyoptions-docs/docs/how-it-works.md

 ````

 It is important to note that the protocol uses deterministic addressing of markets, based on
 the unique parameters, so there can never be two of the exact same market.
-This was a concious
+This was a conscious
 decision of V1 to reduce the chance of fragmented liquidity.

 Creating a new market is extremely cheap and easy!
 When a new market is initialized a few things